FEDERAL TAX CLINIC

-Students in the Federal Tax clinic represent low-income taxpayers in controversies with the IRS, both before the IRS and in federal court.
-Students will work in teams to represent taxpayers involving examinations, administrative appeals, collection matters and cases before the United States Tax Court and Federal District Courts.
+Students work in teams to represent their clients and help them navigate the complex American tax system.
+Cases include audits, examinations, administrative appeals, collection matters and cases before the United States Tax Court and Federal District Court.

 When the clinic is at maximum capacity, a wait list of potential clients is maintained.
-Goals and factors impacting a client’s priority on the wait list include:
+Goals impacting a client’s priority on the wait list include:

 - Maximizing the Clinic’s impact in protecting and advancing the legal rights of low-income taxpayers

 - Providing a rich educational experience for law students